jhlau/jhlau.github.io/_pages/about.md

 ### Prospective Students

 - If you're interested in PhD supervision in research related to language modelling and generation, feel free to reach out to me.
-- Unfortunately I do not take interns and as such will not respond to such enquiries.
+- Unfortunately I do not take interns and as such do not respond to these enquiries.